vboyev-MSFT/defender-docs/defender-office-365/submissions-admin.md

 > - If the sender email address is not found to be malicious by our filtering system, submitting the email message to Microsoft won't create an allow entry in the Tenant Allow/Block List.
 > - When an allowed domain or email address, spoofed sender, URL, or file (_entity_) is encountered again, all filters that are associated with the entity are skipped.
 For email messages, all other entities are still evaluated by the filtering system before making a decision.
 > - During mail flow, if messages from the allowed domain or email address pass other checks in the filtering stack, the messages are delivered.
 For example, if a message passes [email authentication checks](email-authentication-about.md), a message from an allowed sender email address are delivered.
 > - By default, allow entries for domains and email addresses are kept for 45 days after the filtering system determines that the entity is clean, and then the allow entry is removed.
-Or you can set allow entries to expire up to 30 days after you create them.
+For all other values like 1 day, 7 days, 30 days, specific date the allow entry expire at the defined date.
 By default, allow entries for spoofed senders never expire.
 > - For messages that were incorrectly blocked by [domain or user impersonation protection](anti-phishing-policies-about.md#impersonation-settings-in-anti-phishing-policies-in-microsoft-defender-for-office-365), the allow entry for the domain or sender is not created in the Tenant Allow/Block List.
 Instead, the domain or sender is added to the **Trusted senders and domains** section in the [anti-phishing policy](anti-phishing-policies-mdo-configure.md#use-the-microsoft-defender-portal-to-modify-anti-phishing-policies) that detected the message.
 > - When you override the verdict in the spoof intelligence insight, the spoofed sender becomes a manual allow or block entry that only appears on the **Spoofed senders** on the **Tenant Allow/Block Lists** page at <https://security.microsoft.com/tenantAllowBlockList?viewid=SpoofItem>.